 Drink Much More Water

-Scientists found that drinking 500 ml of water half an hour before a meal led to a 13 percent reduction in energy intake.
-Hence, water consumption is an effective measure to develop long-term weight control.
+Water keeps your body hydrated, fresh, and increases satiety.
+Consuming water before breakfast can reduce your energy intake, helping you regulate your calories and stay on track.
+Studies have shown that drinking 500 ml of water half an hour before a meal can lead to a 13 percent reduction in energy intake, making water consumption an effective strategy for long-term weight control.

-Weight loss programs should preferably include more water than diet beverages.
-You can set a goal of drinking at least two liters of water every day.
-As you are breastfeeding your baby, you may need even more than two liters of water.
+Weight loss programs should prioritize water consumption over diet beverages.
+Setting a goal of drinking at least two liters of water per day is advisable, and breastfeeding mothers may need even more than that.

 Try to Get Enough Sleep